 Obstetrician & Gynaecologist

-Birthing, also called labour or parturition is the act or process of giving birth.
+Birthing also called labor or parturition is the act or process of giving birth.
 Every woman’s labour is different, even from the first pregnancy to the next.
 Explore and take the best labour and childbirth treatment in Dubai.
 Check the best obstetrics and gynecology in Dubai.

 First stage: This stage commences with dilation and thinning of your cervix to allow the baby to reach the end of the birth canal.
 It is usually the longest part of the labour and is divided into early labour and active labour.